ENCCS/julia-for-hpda/content/index.rst

 Julia has a rich ecosystem of libraries aimed towards scientific computing and a powerful in-built package manager to install and manage their dependencies.
-Julia is also gaining ground in HPC as it supports both threading and distributed-memory parallelisation as well as GPU computing.
+Thanks to a rapidly growing ecosystem of packages for data science and machine learning, Julia is quickly gaining ground in both academic and industrial domains which deal with large datasets.

 This lesson starts with the basics of Julia, its syntax, multiple-dispatch paradigm, package development and best practices.
-It then moves on to topics relevant to high-performance scientific computing, including an overview of powerful libraries for modeling and machine learning, visualization, parallelization and GPU computing.
+It then moves on to topics relevant to visualisation, high-performance data analytics, classical machine learning methods and deep learning.

 .. prereq::

    - Experience in one or more programming languages.
-   - Familiarity with basic concepts in high-performance computing (HPC) (including parallelization by threading or multiprocessing) and programming graphical processing units (GPUs).
-No direct experience is required.
+   - Familiarity with basic concepts in data science techniques.

 .. toctree::
    :hidden: